Carbon-Twelve-C12/quantera/README.md

 For more details, see our [Sustainable Finance Initiative](docs/sustainable_finance_initiative.md) documentation.

+## Timeline

+Based on our progress, we are currently in Week 13 of our Implementation Plan.
+The next major milestones are:

+1. **Weeks 13-14**: Complete frontend interfaces for liquidity pools and asset creation
+2. **Weeks 14-15**: Comprehensive testing, security audits, and deployment preparation
+3. **Weeks 15-17**: Environmental asset marketplace launch and partner onboarding

 ## Current Timeline

 Based on our progress, we are currently in Week 9 of our Implementation Plan.
 The next major milestones are: